 - Establishes you as a credible and reliable resource

 What are other ways you've seen thought leadership content support your company's sales and marketing goals to improve performance?

-In following videos that follow this series, I'm going to continue digging into this topic and address tips for creating great thought leadership content, different types of thought leadership content, and where to utilize your thought leadership content to maximize your results.
+In the videos that follow this series (below), I'm going to continue digging into this topic and address tips for creating great thought leadership content, different types of thought leadership content, and where to utilize your thought leadership content to maximize your results.